AlienDenis12/LawinServerV3/README.md

 # LawinServerV3
 ### LawinServer V3 is a fortnite backend written in Node.js (based on lawinV2)

+note: I have quit coding so i will not update this anymore buti have done alot realistically the only missing thing are season challenges

 ## Credits
 | Name | Contributions |
 | --------------- | ----------- |